Remote Learning & Catch up

 A summary of our remote education provision can be found here

-Digital devices for our 2023 GCSE cohort to ensure they are fully prepared for remote learning in the event of further national/local lockdown.
-The devices will also support the college in sustaining new teaching and learning approaches harnessed during the extended period of remote learning as well as preparing students for further education.
+Digital devices for our 2024 GCSE cohort to ensure students are able to access all digital resources to help with learning in lessons and revision at home.
+The devices will also support students in preparing for further education.
 Where we can, we will also support families who have difficulties with internet access at home.

-A departmental covid-catch-up fund where each department can bid for resources to support students in catching-up on lost learning.
-This is already active and a number of interventions and resources across music, PE, English, drama and textiles have already been sourced, purchased with some already being used.
+A departmental strive fund where each department can bid for resources to support students in catching-up on lost learning.
+This is already active and a number of interventions and resources across English, MFL and music have already been sourced, purchased with some already being used.

 Targeted period six provision in English and maths each week with specialist teachers providing tailored tutoring to borderline students based on mock exam results.

-Running a diversity week and a performing arts week with a wide array of events including drama performances, workshops run by external companies and guests to help plug the gaps on the type of in-college and extra-curricular activities that our students missed out on due to extended periods of remote learning.
+Our Kaizen Courage Day in the Summer term includes an array of events including inflatables, team building, drama performances and a range of inspiring workshops run by external companies and guests to help plug the gaps on the type of in-college and extra-curricular activities that our students might have missed out on due to extended periods of remote learning.

 Well-being resources and interventions run via our pastoral team, tutor time and our PSHE curriculum.